-Possibly, an interested reader now has asked him/herself the question: why is there talk here of didactic-pedagogic or educative teaching aids and not, e.g., only of didactic aids?
-The reason is that the relationship within which these aids are used is an educative relationship, and this means that, in implementing them, a teacher has in view a pedagogical or educative aim.
-This implies that the teaching and/or learning aids must be of such a nature that they contribute to the help-in-becoming offered by a teacher to the pupils, as persons becoming adult.
-An important question now is what is accomplished by implementing didactic-pedagogic aids during an educative teaching event?
+Certainly the interested reader now has asked himself the question: why is there talk here of didactic-pedagogic or educative teaching aids and not, e.g., only of didactic aids?
+The reason is that the particular relationship within which these aids are used is an educative relationship and this means that in implementing them the teacher has in view a pedagogic or educational aim.
+This implies that the teaching and/or learning aids must be of such a nature that they make a real contribution to the help-in-becoming offered by the teacher to the pupils as persons becoming adult.
+An important question now is what is accomplished by implementing didactic-pedagogic aids in the course of an educative teaching event?

-4.4.1 Realizing the psychopedagogic category of lived experiencing
+4.4.1 Realizing the psychopedagogic category of livedexperiencing

-The category lived experiencing is fully worked out in psychopedgogics by Sonnekus and Pretorius.
+The category lived-experiencing is fully worked out in Psychopedgogics by Sonnekus and Pretorius.
 One of the ways this category can be actualized in an educative teaching situation is by implementing didactic-pedagogic aids in the educative teaching.
-When a teacher discusses an object in a classroom, and if this object is brought into the classroom, the pupils have an opportunity to make real contact with it.
-Real contact means that the pupils are actively involved with reality (the real); i.e., implementing the educative teaching aids offers a teacher and the pupils the opportunity to realize the didactic-pedagogical criterion of active involvement as a vivid participation by the pupils in the educative teaching event.
-If the real object is not present, this does not mean that a teacher then is forced to resign him/herself to a verbal explanation of how the object appears if he/she possibly can direct the pupils' attention to a written explanation of the object in their textbooks.
-Such verbal and written explanations very easily can lead to misrepresentations with respect to the object of concern because then the pupils do not lived experience the real object.
+When the teacher discusses a particular object in the classroom and if this object is actually brought into the classroom, the pupils have the opportunity to make real contact with it.
+Real contact means that the pupils are actively involved with reality (the real); i.e., implementing the educative teaching aids offers the teacher and the pupils the opportunity to realize the didactic-pedagogic criterion of active involvement as a vivid participation by the pupils in the educative teaching event.
+If the real object is not present this does not mean that the teacher then is forced to resign himself to a verbal explanation of how the object appears if he possibly can direct the pupils' attention to a written explanation of the object in their textbooks.
+Such verbal and written explanations very easily can lead to misrepresentations with respect to the object of concern because then the pupils do not really lived-experience the object.

-4.4.2 Realizing the didactic-pedagogic criterion of exploration Exploration is indispensable for a child's becoming adult.
-The educative teaching aids offer the pupils an opportunity to experiment with a reality, or surrogate reality, i.e., to enter a personal relationship with a specific reality.
+4.4.2 Realizing the didactic-pedagogic criterion of exploration

+Exploration is indispensable for a child's becoming adult.
+The educative teaching aids offer the pupils an opportunity to experiment with a reality or surrogate reality, i.e., to enter a personal relationship with a particular reality.
 This is possible because in an educative teaching event the teaching aid must become a learning aid.
-Thus, the pupils, e.g., then can touch, smell, and even taste an object, if possible and desirable.
-A didactic-pedagogically accountable implementing of the educative teaching aids can lead to a child more quickly acquiring a conception of the object under discussion, than if a teacher finds it necessary to explain a matter more clearly, fully, and abidingly.
+Thus, the pupils, e.g., then can touch, smell and even taste a particular object if possible and desirable.
+A didactic-pedagogically accountable implementing of the educative teaching aids can lead to a child more quickly acquiring a conception of the object under discussion than if the teacher finds it necessary to explain a matter more clearly, fully and abidingly.